 Traditionally, training tool such as bokken and hanbo were made using high quality woods.
 While we still use wood, we take advantage of modern materials to create training tools that are unique and different from the standard.

 Originally, white oak or shirogashi was used to make Japanese bokken.
 This wood was readily available in Japan and made excellent, durable bokken.
 We have access to many other woods; some more durable, some more colorful.
 Our standards on offer are Ipe, Hickory, and Purpleheart, though we often have other woods like Jatoba and Tigerwood.
 These woods are durable enough for standard training and offer a range in color choices.
-If there's a type of wood you'd like a bokken made from, please get in touch and we'll be happy to talk to you about sourcing some.

 We source an eco-friendly paper phenolic from a few Pacific Northwest companies including Richlite and Paperstone.
 This material is normally used for kitchen countertops and desktops, but it is a durable, water resistant product that is excellent for training tools.